 (Our Tonga trip has sold out each year)

-all planned activities as described in the itinerary, entrance fees and permits.
+daily natural history interpretation, all planned activities as described in the itinerary, all tips to our Tongan hosts and guides , entrance fees and permits.

-The price does not include international airfare, any hotel arrangements or transfers outside of Tonga, mandatory trip insurance, phone calls, unscheduled boat excursions, scuba diving,
+The price does not include international airfare, any hotel arrangements or transfers outside of Tonga, highly recommended trip insurance, phone calls, unscheduled boat excursions, scuba diving,

-activities not described in the itinerary, personal liquor, $125 tip for our Tongan Guides, airport departure taxes, meals in airports or excess baggage fees.
+activities not described in the itinerary, personal liquor, airport departure taxes, meals in airports or excess baggage fees.

 A complete package of information, all of which can be found on the website, will be sent to you before our trip departure.

-Thank you for joining us on our new trip destination to the South Pacific!
+Thank you for joining us on our exciting trip destination to the South Pacific!